Jack-JB/UniNotes/Year 2/CO2402 - Advanced Programming/Week-6-Constructors.md

   - An example of this is linked lists.
 A `LinkedList` class manages an Element class.
 When the `LinkeList` class ends it needs to clean up any Element objects left around
 - It is common to see memory allocation in a class.
 Instances often need different amounts of data and so allocate memory on the fly
 - **TODO: finish**

+> If an object contains **dynamic memory** and the destructor is invoked, all of that memory will still remain and cause a memory leak.

 ### Syntax